 …you should stop right now.

 There are plenty of perfectly good email list building methods out there you could try.
-For starters, here’s the list of best ways how you can build an email list from scratch.
+For starters, here’s a list of the best ways how you can build an email list from scratch.

 And if you’re unsure whether it’s OK to contact some of the people who’re already in your database, consider running a reconfirmation campaign.
 By sending an email that’s going to ask your audience explicitly if they want to stay on your list, you can be sure that only those who’re still interested in your offer will remain on the list.